kubeshop/testkube/docs/demo-video/scenario.md

 Now when our Docker image can be fetched by Kubernetes let's create the `Deployment` resource.
 Deployment will create our service pods and allow to use it inside Kubernetes cluster - it will be enough for purpose of this demo.
-We'll add also service to be able to connectg to our pod
+We'll add also `Service` to be able to connect to the Example Service Pod

-Let's create file first:
+Let's create `manifests.yaml` file:

 ```yaml